mighty-gerbils/gerbil/README.md

 - The [Gerbil Tutorial](doc/tutorial.md) provides a few hands-on guides on Gerbil programming.
 - The [Gerbil Core Prelude](doc/core-prelude.md) documents the core language prelude.
+- The [Gerbil Standard Library Overview](doc/stdlib.md) provides an overview of the Gerbil stdlib.

 Probably the best way to dive into Gerbil is by reading the sources, as all the main language features are exercised in one way or another